jawerty/node-ddg/README.md

 Now you can get and manipulate data from the API in a clean and asynchronous fashion.

+### Access fields directly
+If you want to get one specific field and nothing else, you can use **the field you want as a method** and run it as seen below.

+	ddg.Definition('lion', function(err, data){
+		console.log(data)
+	});

+Output:

+	lion definition: a large heavily built social cat ('''Panthera leo''') of open or rocky areas chiefly of sub-Saharan Africa though once widely distributed throughout Africa and southern Asia that has a tawny body with a tufted tail and a shaggy blackish or dark brown mane in the male.

+Here's a list of all Instant Answer API root fields (supported)
+* Abstract
+* AbstractText
+* AbstractSource
+* AbstractURL
+* Image
+* Heading
+* Answer
+* AnswerType
+* Definition (**used in example above**)
+* DefinitionSource
+* DefinitionURL
+* RelatedTopics
+* Results
+* Type
+* Redirect

 # Contact
 Github - [jawerty](http://github.com/jawerty)